René lost 107 lbs*

 René’s limitless life

 The right kind of peer pressure

-My co-worker, Michelle, had joined Weight Watchers and one day she asked if I wanted to go with her.
-I hadn’t been yearning to go to WW; to be honest, I joined because of peer pressure!
-I didn’t think the Program could work for me.
+My co-worker, Michelle, had joined WW and one day she asked if I wanted to go with her.
+I hadn’t been yearning to go to WW; to be honest, I joined because of peer pressure.
+I didn’t think the program could work for me.
 I had been up and down the scale for so many years that I didn’t think anything could stick.
-But when Michelle said, “Why don’t we just try Weight Watchers?”
+But when Michelle said, “Why don’t we just try WW?”
 I jumped right in.
-It was on a whim that I walked into that meeting room in 2010, and since then, I haven’t turned back.
+It was on a whim that I walked into that WW Studio in 2010, and since then, I haven’t turned back.